 When you are done creating or linking customers, click 'Save' in the bottom right corner.
 This will create the new account in your system and bring you to a page for entering loan data.

 You'll need to enter data in the Loan Terms page to activate the loan, but the other pages (Loan Terms, Escrow Calculator, Additional Information, Advanced Configuration, and Late Fee Configuration) are all optional.
 Once you have added the information, click 'Save & Calculate'.
 This will save your loan data and calculate your schedule of payments and APR.

-If the calculated schedule of payments isn’t what you expected it to be, or if you need some of your truth in lending numbers to be different, you can use some of LoanPro’s tools to help you calculate the payment amount, payment schedule, or APR that you need.
+If the calculated schedule of payments isn’t what you expected it to be, or if you need to change some things to comply with the Truth In Lending Act, you can use some of LoanPro’s tools to help you calculate the payment amount, payment schedule, or APR that you need.

 Once your loan has been saved and the numbers calculated, click the Activate button in the lower right corner.

-Now you can add any additional information you want about the loan by navigating the different loan tabs.
+From here, you can add any additional information you want about the loan by navigating the different loan tabs.
 This includes customer information, payments, charges, collateral information, insurance information, and more.